sparkwebdev/stevenpark.co.uk/src/posts/blog/2020-08-08-lockdown-front-end-dev-resources-tutorials-quizzes.md

 - [Think Like (a) Git](http://think-like-a-git.net/) — achieve some level of Git enlightenment
 - [Git Immersion](https://gitimmersion.com/) — A guided tour that walks through the fundamentals of Git

+## UX & Design

+- [The Guide to Design](https://start.uxdesign.cc/) — There are no magic formulas in design.
+But if you are looking for guidance, here's a starting point.
+- [Can't Unsee](https://cantunsee.space/) — Visual quiz to test your design eye
+- [UX Crash Course](https://thehipperelement.com/post/75476711614/ux-crash-course-31-fundamentals) — 31 Fundamentals of UX (old article but still useful)
+- [Laws of UX](https://lawsofux.com/) — more UX design priciples
+- [Daily UI](https://www.dailyui.co/) — Design Challenge, Inspiration, and Resources

 ## Misc

 - [A Variable Fonts Primer](https://variablefonts.io/) — add nuance and artistry to your web typography